-With more people now concerned about the environment, environmentally friendly funerals are becoming more popular.
+With more people now concerned about the environment, funerals which take account of their environmental impact are becoming more popular.
 After all, when your loved one dies, many of us feel it’s important to plan a funeral that reflects their values.
-Read our guide to learn more about how you can honour your friend or family member’s beliefs with an eco-friendly funeral service.
+Read our guide to learn more about how you can honour your friend or family member’s wishes.

 What are green funerals?

 There is no standard industry definition of a “green” or “eco” funeral.
 All funerals will have an environmental impact to some extent, based on all the choices which have been made for the service.

 Depending upon your particular preference or environmental concern, there may be different choices you can make to personalise your funeral in order to take account of environmental factors.
 For example:

 - Choosing a coffin which has an accreditation, such as Forest Stewardship Council certification